-An S1G AP sets the More Data field to 1 in group addressed frames when additional group addressed BUs remain to be transmitted by the AP during this (short) beacon interval.
-The S1G AP sets the More Data field to 0 in group addressed frames transmitted by the AP when no more group addressed BUs remain to be transmitted by the AP during this (short) beacon interval.
+An S1G AP sets the More Data field to 1 in group addressed frames when additional group addressed BUs remain to be transmitted by the AP during this beacon interval or short beacon interval (see 10.1.3.10.2).
+The S1G AP sets the More Data field to 0 in group addressed frames transmitted by the AP when no more group addressed BUs remain to be transmitted by the AP during this beacon interval or short beacon interval.

 8.4.1.6 Listen Interval field